Working Conditions in Austria

 Rates

 In the 40h/week-table as well as in 60h/week-table, we would recommend to take the "inkl.
 SZ und Urlaubsersatzleistung" column.
 In Austria, it's common that employees get paid 14 monthly salaries, a double salary in June and one in December.
 This is called "SZ" (Sonderzahlungen).
 Furthermore, every employee is entitled to get at least 5 weeks of paid holidays per year.
 Since there is no opportunity to go on holidays during a tight production-schedule, film crew members get paid for non-consumed holidays.
-This is meant by "Urlaubsersatzleistung" (compensation for not consumed holidays).
+This is meant by "Urlaubsersatzleistung" (refers to compensation for unused holiday entitlement).

-In some cases, the rates could be up to 20% higher than listed.
+In some cases (e.g. ACs, electrical) rates may be up to 20% higher than those listed.

 Fringes